The coaching industry can seem shade at times with sharks in the water

 And that’s a good thing.

-And some people enter while looking for something, sometimes a passion or career.
-And in some weird, predictable way, in their uncertainty, they are drawn to the path of “become a coach”, like moths to the flame.
+Some people enter while looking for something, sometimes a passion or career.
+In some weird, predictable way, in their uncertainty, they are drawn to the path of “become a coach”, “Coach for men”, and “Coach for (insert helpless group of people here) like moths to the flame.

 It’s one cookie-cutter program after another.
 One coach takes another coach’s program and then starts their own, coaching others on how to become coaches.

-As more and more new people are entering the game, exponentially, and at a lower level, they become easy targets, attracted to the “10k Months in 3 Months!”, “1–2–3 Signature Formula for Massive Growth!”, and the “HFHAJIERSFDS Secret Formula to Hit SIX Figures!”
+As more and more new people are entering the game, exponentially, and at a lower level, they become easy targets, attracted to the “10k Months in 3 Months!”, “1–2–3 Signature Formula for Massive Growth!”, and the “Coach for Men Secret Formula to Hit SIX Figures!”

 Ugh!